 During placement, you'll develop counselling confidence, crisis response skills, and professional boundaries.

-➡️ You can confirm course placement requirements on training.gov.au – AOD qualification details.
+You can confirm course placement requirements on training.gov.au – CHC53215 Diploma of Alcohol and Other Drugs.

 Step 3: Build Core Counselling and Support Skills